OBOFoundry/OBOFoundry.github.io/_posts/2026-04-13-10th-issue-newsletter.md

 The most recent dashboard status can be accessed via the OBO Dashboard page on the OBO Foundry website. (last updated 2026-03-18) here: [OBO Dashboard (2026-03-18)](https://dashboard.obofoundry.org/dashboard/index.html)

 ---

 ### Decisions Made and Working Group Updates

 During the Issue 10 reporting period, the Editorial Working Group and Technical Working Group finalized several documentation updates, policy refinements, and workflow changes.
 These actions strengthen OBO’s standardization guidance, clarify resolvability requirements, improve submission quality control, and formalize tool lifecycle management.

 * **Contents of Standardization Guidelines document finalized:** The Standardization Guidelines is a document developed to contain suggestions and recommendations deemed too detailed to be included as part of a Principles page.
 The guidelines currently include (1) Technical Considerations (addressing logical consistency after ontology reasoning, how to indicate ontology root terms, and use of standard synonym types); (2) Content Considerations (addressing preferred sources for imported terms, when to (not) import whole ontologies, and how to use NCIt terms); (3) Release Considerations (addressing the standards for different release types); and (4) Communication Considerations (addressing links to term issues).
-This document is not yet linked from the OBO Foundry web site, but a pre-release version is available [here](https://github.com/OBOFoundry/OBOFoundry.github.io/blob/master/docs/StandardizationGuidelines.md).
+This document is not yet linked from the OBO Foundry web site, but a pre-release version is available in the [Standardization Guidelines draft](https://github.com/OBOFoundry/OBOFoundry.github.io/blob/master/docs/StandardizationGuidelines.md).

 * **Principle updates clarifying IRIs and resolvability requirements:** Reference to “imported from” was removed from Principle 1.
 Previously, “imported from” was used to indicate the ontology serving as the direct source of a term import, which could be either the primary (term-maintaining) ontology or an intermediary source.
 While its use is not prohibited, existing guidance recommending import from the primary source reduces its necessity.